UoMResearchIT/r-tidyverse-intro/_episodes/05-plot-ggplot2.md

 > ## Aside: Interactively exploring graphs
 >
 > There are some outlying data points in the solution to challenge 3.
 You might be wondering which country these belong to.
 Unfortunately there
 > isn't an easy way of doing this neatly in ggplot2.
+>
+> It is possible to use an additional library called plotly to convert a ggplot
+> graph to a plotly graph.
+This is interactive, and will  let you zoom in on areas of interest
+> and hover over points to see a tooltip containing their values.
+>
+> To do this, make your graph, and then run `library(plotly)` to load the plotly
+> library and `ggplotly()` to convert the most recent ggplot graph to a plotly graph.
+>
+> (If you don't have the plotly library installed on your machine, you can install
+> it with `install.packages("plotly")`)
+>
-One approach is to use `geom_text()` to label each data point with the country (this uses the `label` aesthetic to select which variable in the data to use as the label):
+> A pure ggplot2 approach is to use `geom_text()` to label each data point with the country (this uses the `label` aesthetic to select which variable in the data to use as the label):
 >
 >
 > ~~~